fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 The `tokenize` function is a very simple one, it takes as input a template string and loops through the template until it reaches the end.
-On every iteration the `tokenize-chunk` function is called which tries to match the remaining template to a token, when the match is found, the `tokens` vector will `conj`oined with the new token and the remaining template will be `substring`ed by the matched string.
+On every iteration the `tokenize-chunk` function is called which tries to match the remaining template to a token, when a match is found, the `tokens` vector will `conj`oined with the new token and the remaining template will be `substring`ed by the matched string.